Optimal Parametrization of the Gale-Shapley Preallocation Method for Combinatorial Auction-based Channel Assignment: Numerical Assessments

 One additional important factor is the computational time required for the preallocation process.
-Table \ref{Tab_T_pre_M2MGS_nr} holds the respective results, which show that the required computational time increases significantly with $q_T$ and somewhat also with $q_{ch}$ (channels propose).
-In addition, regarding scalability, we can see that the computation time of the M2MGS method increases to appr.
-300-1100\% in LS compared to SS.
+Fig. \ref{Fig_T_c_LS} depicts the respective results for the LS setup, which show that the required computational time increases significantly as $q_T$ is increased (channels propose).
+Regarding scalability, we can say that while the trends regarding the dependence on $q_t$ and $q_{ch}$ are very similar in the case of the SS and MS setups, the value of the required computational time is decreased by 90\% and 70\% respectively in these cases.
 The simulations were run on a standard desktop PC (Intel core i5 @ 2.9 GHz, 16 GB RAM, 64 bit OS, MATLAB environment).